gladyouraway/Basin-installer/README.md

 # afropony
-made by Ben en Antonio
+made by gladyouraway and mosk0u